MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/incremental-refresh.md

 After incremental refresh is configured, the dataflow automatically alters your query to include filtering by date.
 If the dataflow was created in Power BI, you can also edit the automatically generated query by using the advanced editor in Power Query to fine-tune or customize your refresh.
 Read more about incremental refresh and how it works in the following sections.

 > [!NOTE]
-> Please note that when editing the dataflow, Power Query Editor connects to the datasource directly and doesn't show the data cached/filtered in the dataflow after being processed by the incremental refresh policy.
+> When you edit the dataflow, the Power Query editor connects to the data source directly and doesn't show the data cached/filtered in the dataflow after being processed by the incremental refresh policy.
-> to check the data cached inside the dataflow, you can connect from PBI Desktop to the dataflow after configuring the incremental refresh policy and refreshing the dataflow.
+> To check the data cached inside the dataflow, connect from Power BI Desktop to the dataflow after configuring the incremental refresh policy and refreshing the dataflow.

 ## Incremental refresh and linked tables vs. computed tables